What is Anorexia Nervosa?

 What Causes Anorexia Nervosa?

-While the exact cause of anorexia nervosa remains unknown, the Mayo Clinic speculates that it is likely a disease that comes from a combination of psychological, biological, and environmental factors.
+While the exact cause remains unknown, the Mayo Clinic speculates that it is likely a disease that comes from a combination of psychological, biological, and environmental factors.
 There are also several factors that could increase one’s risk of anorexia, including genetics, transitions (such as a move or a new school), and dieting.

 How Many People Suffer from Anorexia Nervosa?